 - Registry Settings allow you to save and restore registry keys.
 You only need to specify which registry key (hopefully being as specific as possible) and give the setting a unique name.
 This functionality is the same as the Flex Profile Kit or triCerat’s Simplify Profiles.

-- Folders and Files let you specify which folder are saved and restored for each user.
+- Folders and Files let you specify which folders are saved and restored for each user.
 This option replaces the standard Windows policy-based folder redirection option.

 - Virtual Folders are shortcuts to shares that then directly appear under My Computer.